CODE OF PRACTICE

 The Editor-in-Chief will certify the participation of a reviewer without identifying the paper reviewed.

-Suppose the research on which the scientific paper is based involved human participants.
+Suppose the research on which the scientific paper is based involves human participants.
 In that case, the authors are required to show that their research conforms to internationally accepted ethical guidelines, particularly regarding informed consent and the protection of private data.
 In the event of experimental research, authors must provide evidence of relevant ethical research approval from the institution to which researchers are affiliated.

-Any paper submitted to the Gnosi: An Interdisciplinary Journal of Human Theory and Praxis should not be currently under consideration for publication in another journal.
+Any paper submitted to Gnosi: An Interdisciplinary Journal of Human Theory and Praxis should not be currently under consideration for publication in another journal.

 When submitting a manuscript, the authors must ensure that (i) no part of their work is copied from any other work, nor is it authored by themselves; (ii) the work is original and has not previously been published in whole or substantial part.
-The above rule does not apply to PhD theses and other research work that has only been published in institutional repositories.
+The above rule does not apply to thesis and other research work that has only been published in institutional repositories.
 In the event of doubt about duplicate publication, the authors are required to contact the Editor-in Chief of the Journal; (iii) the work does not contain any defamatory or libellous statements or infringe on any other person’s copyright, right of privacy, or other rights; (iv) all necessary permission required for both print and electronic use of any material used from other copyrighted publications has been obtained; and (v) author attributions—and the order of authorship – accurately reflect all contributions to the paper.

 Upon acceptance, authors will be required to disclose all funding sources relating to their paper.
 Authors must also disclose all relevant conflicts of interest.
 This statement will be published with the paper.